-Not all bioretention cells are designed to exfiltrate.
-Only the infiltration requirements are applicable to bioretention cells

-intended to exfiltrate.
+ESSD / LID Alternatives

+This practice is a MassDEP recognized ESSD / LID technique.

+Unit Process for Treatment

+Physical settling, infiltration, chemical (sorption) and biological.
 Applicability

 Bioretention areas can provide excellent pollutant removal for the “first flush” of stormwater runoff.
 Properly designed and maintained cells remove suspended solids, metals, and nutrients, and can infiltrate an inch or more of rainfall.
 Distributed around a property, vegetated bioretention areas can enhance site aesthetics.
 In residential developments they are often described as “rain gardens” and marketed as property amenities.
 Routine maintenance is simple and can be handled by homeowners or conventional landscaping companies, with proper direction.

 Bioretention systems can be applied to a wide range of commercial, residential, and industrial developments in many geologic conditions; they work well on small sites and on large sites divided into multiple small drainage areas.
 Bioretention systems are often well suited for ultra-urban settings where little pervious area exists.
 Although they require significant space (approximately 5% to 7% of the area that drains to them), they can be integrated into parking lots, parking lot islands, median strips, and traffic islands.
 Sites can be retrofitted with bioretention areas by replacing existing parking lot islands or by re- configuring a parking lot during resurfacing.
 On residential sites, they are commonly used for rooftop and driveway runoff.